 So how is this affecting us?

 Infertility rates are climbing, science is improving and medical advancements are happening — but not fast enough.
 More women are able to conceive after 35-years-old than ever before because of advanced reproductive technology.
 Medicine like this is expensive and perpetuates the need for high-incomes, all while we miss the best years of our lives.
+If you are wondering about your own fertility, please read “When do I Need to see a Fertility Specialist?”
 Are we waiting past our prime?
 Do we realize our calling to be mothers only after fulfilling our calling to be doctors, nurses, scientists, entrepreneurs, and CEOs?
 How long can we push the limits of our fertility?
 What is the age that we come to realize we wanted families all along?
 Do we want what we cannot have only because it is too late?

 As a nurse practitioner in OB/GYN…